ADA-GWU/understanding-the-systems-with-complex-connections-nargizh7/README.md

 The application consists of a client (`Client.java`) and three server instances (`Server.java`) that communicate over a local network.

 Installation:
-1. You have to set up a Java Development Environment.
-2. Clone the application repository to your local machine: git clone https://github.com/ADA-GWU/understanding-the-systems-with-complex-connections-nargizh7.git
+1. Clone the application repository to your local machine: git clone https://github.com/ADA-GWU/understanding-the-systems-with-complex-connections-nargizh7.git
-3. Change your working directory to the project directory: cd understanding-the-systems-with-complex-connections-nargizh7
+2. Change your working directory to the project directory: cd understanding-the-systems-with-complex-connections-nargizh7
-4. Enter the "src" directory where the code files are located: cd src
+3. Enter the "src" directory where the code files are located: cd src

 Compilation:
 1. Compile the Client.java file: javac Client.java